Survey about Data Needs for Minnesota LiDAR

-MnGeo and the Minnesota Department of Natural Resources are assessing better ways to provide LiDAR-derived data and information online to the public.
-A short online survey has helped us understand what formats and delivery options are most needed.
-This survey, which closed May 14, 2012, complemented one conducted last spring that assessed LiDAR training needs.
+MnGeo and the Minnesota Department of Natural Resources assessed better ways to provide LiDAR-derived data and information online to the public.
+A short online survey helped us understand what formats and delivery options were most needed.
+This survey, which closed May 14, 2012, complemented one conducted the previous spring that assessed LiDAR training needs.

 A remote sensing technology that can measure the distance to a target by illuminating the target with light, using pulses from a laser.
 The data points collected by a LiDAR sensor can be converted into a variety of data products -- e.g., elevation models, contours, hillshade models -- to accurately describe the topography of the earth and the features on it.

 Currently Available LiDAR-Derived Elevation Products

 Points collected by a LiDAR sensor that show the elevation of the ground surface as if there were no vegetation, buildings, or other man-made structures.
 (Bare earth points are a subset of the point cloud data, defined below.)

 Digital Elevation Model (DEM) (1 and 3 meter)

 A model of the bare earth surface that has regularly spaced horizontal grid cells, each with an elevation value.
 DEMs for Minnesota are being created with 1 and 3 meter grid cells.

 or Shaded Relief (3 meter)

 Grid cell (raster) data where values have been assigned to grid cells to mimic the sun's shining on the terrain so that it's easier to see surface relief.
 Hillshades for Minnesota are being created with 3 meter resolution.